hschu-hschu/AuraManager.luau/README.md

 # Aura Creation and Configuration Guide

-This guide explains how to create and configure **Auras** for Sol’s RNG–style systems in Roblox Studio.
-The instructions are structured so that beginners can follow step by step, while advanced developers will still find all the technical details they need.

----

 ## 1. Organizing Aura Models by Tiers

 * Decide on a **name** for your Aura model.